Operations on spectral partition Lie algebras and TAQ cohomology

-up to a nonzero scalar $c$.
-We fix a choice of the generator for the shifted Lie bracket on the $E^2$-page of the dual bar spectral sequence so that $c=1$, and by abuse of notation we use $[-,-]$ to denote both the binary operation on $\pi_*(A)$ and the shifted Lie bracket on the $E^2$-page.
+Here we are using the fact that a shifted Lie algebra is an algebra over the quadratic shifted Lie operad generated by one element in $\Lie^s(2)$, so we can fix a choice of this generator for the shifted Lie bracket on the $E^2$-page of the homotopy fixed points spectral sequence so that $c=1$.
+By abuse of notation we use $[-,-]$ to denote both the binary operation on $\pi_*(A)$ and the shifted Lie bracket on the $E^2$-page.